victorrotaru/groceries-scraper/README.md

 ### TODO
 As the HTML scraping is a very brittle process in order to catch the changes made to the page a validation component after the HTML scraping might be a good idea

+Some extended testing for negative cases also are required